NoirPi/cloudflare-ddns/README.md

 # Cloudflare DynDNS Script
-Python script to dynamically update multiple cloudflare records on one zonefile with your actual IP.
+Simple Pythonscript to dynamically update multiple cloudflare records on one zonefile with your actual IP.

     Set up the config and run the script.
     It then will automatically update your records all X seconds